AndrewAPrice/Perception/Kernel/system calls.md

 * `rdi` - 12
 * `rax` - Number of memory pages to allocate.

+## Allocate memory pages at or below physical address.
+Allocates a contiguous set of memory pages into the process.
+All pages will be at or below the provided physical address.
+Only drivers can call this.

+### Input
+* `rdi` - 49
+* `rax` - Number of memory pages to allocate.
+* `rbx` - Physical address that the pages must be under.

 ### Output
 * `rax` - The address of the start of the set of memory pages, or 1 if no memory could be allocated.
+* `rbx` - The physical address of the first memory page.

 ## Release memory pages
 Releases memory pages from the process back the operating system.
 Memory pages are 4KB each.